 CBD Hemp Oil For Dogs

 Researchers are turning their attention to CBD (cannabidiol), a compound found in cannabis and hemp, for its beneficial impact on canine health and disease.
 CBD, without high levels of THC, typically comes from hemp so your dog won’t get the intoxicating “high” that comes from marijuana.
-CBD has a wide range of healing properties for our furry friends without the psychotropic “high” and CBD poses minimal risk of overdose or harmful side effects.
+CBD has a wide range of healing properties for our furry friends without the psychotropic “high”.
+And CBD for dogs poses minimal risk of overdose or harmful side effects.

 Empirical evidence abounds with stories of pet owners who have seen a real difference in their dog’s physical health using CBD supplementation.
 A dog previously lingering in pain, not eating or sleeping, is suddenly back to being physically active, engaging with other family members and just seems to be a happier more contented dog–CBD oil seems to give these dogs a new lease on life.

 CBD Oil Side Effects

 With so much upside, Cannabidiol has a ‘safety profile’ that’s hard to match.
 CBD oil for dogs is well-tolerated with zero or minimal side effects.
 CBD is generally considered non-addictive with significant therapeutic attributes but there are drug interactions that pet parents need to be made aware of.
 CBD and other plant cannabinoids can potentially interact with many pharmaceuticals by inhibiting the activity of cytochrome P450 liver enzymes.
 This family of enzymes metabolizes the majority of drugs dogs consume–including 60% of marketed veterinarian medications.